 This Slow Cooker Beef Stroganoff is so moist, tender and full of flavor.

-Beef Stroganoff is another crock-pot favorite that our family really enjoys.
+Slow Cooker Beef Stroganoff is another crock pot family favorite meal.
 The history of beef stroganoff can be traced back to the 18th century in Russia.
 Beef Stroganoff did not come to America until the 1930’s.
 It became popular in America at elegant dinner parties to serve Beef Stroganoff in the 1940’s.
 Today, it is still popular in restaurants and homes all over America and Russia.
 I love Beef Stroganoff but did not realize its origin until adopting our two children.
 While in Russia, I found out about the history of Beef Stroganoff.
 Since Russia is a part of my children’s history, I try to serve it every couple of months.
 When I serve it, you can hear a pin drop on the table because of the silence.
 I noticed this past time how quiet everyone was.
 They were all truly enjoying their Stroganoff.
-The crock-pot version really makes the meat so tender you can tear it apart with a fork.
-If you enjoy Beef Stroganoff, you will love Stroganoff fixed in the crock-pot.
+This crock pot version really makes the meat so tender you can tear it apart with a fork.
+If you enjoy Beef Stroganoff, you will love this Slow Cooker Beef Stroganoff.

 We have had a lot of difficult times with our adopted children.
 They were adopted at ages 4 and 7 1/2 years old.
 They both have RAD, Reactive Attachment Disorder which was caused by not having anyone take care of their needs when they were young.
 They both test us constantly to see if we really love them.
 I have had several people ask me if I would have adopted them knowing what I know today and going through some very difficult times.